Engee documentation

 Details

-Initial state option.
-Defined as:
+The initial state option.
+Set as:

 • Magnetic flux — setting the initial state of the transformer by magnetic flux.